saroj3k/refarch-uiux-angular/README.md

 #### Models

-Models serve a similar role to domain entities in JSF.
-They simply define the objects that your app will be creating, reading, updating or deleting.
+Models are used for storing the data we're working with in our app.
+They are simple classes that define the properties of our data.
+Using models is preferable to plain objects since it will make it easier to find where data is being stored and accessed in our app.

 #### Services